Jørgen May Jepsen from Brandsbøl has repeatedly used the palm reader's ability to add clarity to his life.

 A hand reading takes over an hour, and there will be time to talk about birth, parents, objectives in life and relationships.

 "What I tell people is very specific.
 It is not like horoscopes in magazines, where it can take care of everyone.

 What I'm doing mostly is talking about the present.
-That is, you can change - if you feel to and are willing."
+That what you can change - if you feel like it and want to."

 Anders says one can also move off their current trajectory.